simdangelo/spark-essentials/README.md

 * How Spark runs on a Cluster
 * Deploying Spark Applications on a Cluster

-The following is the original Readme file that Daniel placed in his original repository with instructions on how best to execute the code, especially for using Docker.

 # The official repository for the Rock the JVM Spark Essentials with Scala course